 Users can browse the Encyclopedia volume to find a BIRT document or design file or type the path to a known file.
 The selected file displays in the gadget.
-If the Interactive Viewer option is installed, the user can interact with the BIRT document by maximizing the gadget.
+If the BIRT Interactive Viewer for iHub option is installed, the user can interact with the BIRT document by maximizing the gadget.